Aside from his leadership work, Andrew is also a survivor of long-term domestic violence and an advocate for all victims of domestic abuse.

 Anyone can be a brilliant speaker.
 Anyone can captivate the audience.
 Anyone can hold the room.
 You just need to learn HOW, then put into practise the things that you learn.

-This session is for busy people who want to improve their habits and decision-making abilities, so they truly smash their goals, in spite of the challenges they face, but without sacrificing their most precious things (like their most precious relationships, health or sanity).
+This session is for busy people who want to improve their habits and decision-making abilities, so they truly smash their goals despite the challenges they face, but without sacrificing their most precious things (like their most precious relationships, health or sanity).

-· Implement truly inspiring goals using my E.P.I.C. goal setting process.
+v1) Implement truly inspiring goals using my E.P.I.C. goal-setting process.

 Lloyds Bank, BAE Sytems, Balfour Beatty Kilpatrick, IOD, CIMA, Pinsent Masons, APM, Tedx, NHS, The Good Men Project, ROSPA, BBC, FSB, Project Management Institute and Optimus Education.